Harisree Ashokan

 Harisree Ashokan (born 6 April 1964) is an Indian actor and director who is known for his comedy roles in Malayalam films.
 Ashokan has acted in more than 200 Malayalam films.
 He started his career as a mimicry artist in the troupe Harisree and then worked in Kalabhavan.

 Early life

 Ashokan (nicknamed Babu) was born as the sixth child among ten children to the late Kunjappan and late Janaki on 6 April 1964, in Ernakulam, Kerala.
-He has nine siblings, the late Raveendran, the late Sasindran, Mohanan, Anil, Sunil, Santha, Vimala, and the late Sujatha.
+His siblings include the late Raveendran, the late Sasindran, Mohanan, Anil, Sunil, Santha, Vimala, and the late Sujatha.
 He had his primary education from MIHS Ernakulam.
-After tenth he joined Kuyilin's Cochin Kalavedi.
+After tenth, he joined Kuyilin's Cochin Kalavedi.
 He holds a diploma in Telecom Engineering from Ernakulam, Kerala.
 He found work as an assistant lineman in 1984 with the telecom department in Kochi, Kerala.
-He worked until 1987 when became an electric lineman.
-While working at the telecom department, he joined Kalabhavan and worked for 6 years and later moved to Harisree, after which he began to be called "Harisree Ashokan".
-His elder brother was also a telecom officer.
+He worked there until 1987 when he became an electric lineman.